sakaki-/raspbian-nspawn-64/manpages/1/ds64-shell.md

 `ds64-shell -c top`

-If the sidekick OS is not running when `ds64-shell` is invoked, a `zenity` error dialog will be shown, with a 5 second auto-dismissal timeout.
+If the sidekick OS is not running when `ds64-shell` is invoked, a `zenity` error dialog will be shown, with a 5 second auto-dismissal timeout, where possible.

 EXIT STATUS
 -----------